American golden plover: Distribution

 The breeding habitat of American golden plover is Arctic tundra in northern Canada (Baffin Island west to Yukon and northernmost British Columbia) and Alaska.
 They nest on the ground in a dry open area.
 They are migratory and winter in southern South America.
 They follow an elliptical migration path; northbound birds pass through Central America from January to April and stage in great numbers in places like Illinois before their final push north.
 In fall, they take a more easterly route, flying mostly over the western Atlantic and Caribbean Sea to the wintering grounds in Patagonia.
 The bird has one of the longest known migratory routes of over 25000 mi.
 Of this, 2400 mi is over open ocean where it cannot stop to feed or drink.
 It does this from body fat stores that it stocks up on prior to the flight.

 It is a regular though scarce fall migrant in western Europe, with typically 20–25 sightings annually in Great Britain; spring records are much rarer.

 A comparison of dates and migratory patterns leads to the conclusion that Eskimo curlews and American golden plovers were the most likely shore birds to have attracted the attention of Christopher Columbus to the nearby Americas in early October 1492, after 65 days at sea out of sight of land.

 Behaviour

 Breeding

 This bird uses scrape nests, lining them with lichens, grass, and leaves.
 At its breeding grounds, it is very territorial, displaying aggressively to neighbours.
 Some American golden plovers are also territorial in their wintering grounds.

 The American golden plover lays a clutch of four white to buff eggs that are heavily blotched with both black and brown spots.
 The eggs generally measure around 48 by 33 mm.
 These eggs are incubated for a period of 26 to 27 days, with the male incubating during the day and the female during the night.
 The chicks are on hatching, leaving the nest within hours and feeding themselves within a day.

 Diet

 These birds forage for food on tundra, fields, beaches and tidal flats, usually by sight.
 They eat terrestrial earthworms, terrestrial snails, insects, insect larvae, crustaceans, fish, berries and seeds.

-Status

-Large numbers were shot in the late 19th century and the population has never fully recovered.